Where to Stay in Portland: Complete Guide for First Timers

 Well, here’s a quick summary of this guide if you’re short on time (though we’d recommend reading the section of the place you end up staying for tips and places to add to your list!).

-• If it’s your first time in Portland, you can’t go wrong with downtown Portland.
-Downtown Portland is about as central as it gets, walking distance to…pretty much everything.
 We’d recommend staying in the southern half of the neighborhood near Pioneer Courthouse Square (check out the budget-friendly Hyatt Centric, the stylish Heathman Hotel, or the hip Hotel Zags).

-• For a balance between the location of downtown and the vibes on the Eastside, stay in the Northwest District.
 You’ll be walkable to downtown and Washington Park (home of the International Rose Test Garden), and right in the middle of some of the best food in the city.
-Stay at the Inn at Northrup Station, which is a little odd, but is the best hotel in this neck of the woods.

 A brief note on Airbnb (and other vacation rentals) in Portland: It is illegal to rent out an entire house or apartment that you don’t live in for the majority of the time in Portland (though the city has been slow to crack down on it).

-However, it is legal to rent out things like a backyard bungalow, basement guest suite, or studio above the garage where the owner lives onsite.
 We know (because it’s also true of us) that you might prefer a little more space or a different experience than staying downtown, and there are pockets of the city without any hotels to speak of.

 So here’s our recommendation: for the best experience, stay in a vacation rental where the owner lives onsite, like a backyard bungalow or a studio over the garage.
 And don’t stay in one in the downtown core, because it’s either a) illegal or b) worse than staying in a hotel.

-Downtown Portland: The Most Convenient Place to Stay (for First Timers)
+Downtown Portland: The Most Convenient Place to Stay

-Overall, downtown Portland is a great, central home base to use for exploring Portland, especially if it’s your first time in town and you want to do some of the main tourist attractions, like the International Rose Test Garden and Powell’s City of Books.
+Overall, Downtown Portland is a great, central home base to use for exploring Portland, especially if it’s your first time in town and you want to do some of the main tourist attractions, like the International Rose Test Garden and Powell’s City of Books.

 Pros and Cons of Staying Downtown